eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 vpc:
   ipFamily: IPv6 # or IPv4

+addons:
+  - name: vpc-cni
+  - name: coredns
+  - name: kube-proxy
 ```

-This is an in config file setting only.
+This is an in config file setting only and default core addons need to be defined when IPv6 is set.
 The default value is `IPv4`.

 ## Change VPC CIDR